khinsen/leibniz/README.md

 ## Status

-The support code for Leibniz is now sufficiently advanced that first examples for digital scientific knowledge can be developed.
-They are located (no surprise) under `examples`.
-For a first contact with Leibniz, I suggest looking at `examples/quantities/mass.rkt`, which shows how physical quantities and units can be defined.
-For a much more elaborate example, see `examples/mechanics/solar-system.rkt`, which defines gravitational interactions in a system of celestial bodies.
-In `examples/quick-guide.md` you can find essential background information for understanding the examples.
+In a word: experimental.
+The major milestone that the implementation has reached is to work like a digital scientific notation: Leibniz specifications are embedded into the plain text discourse written for human readers, just like traditional semi-formal mathematical notation.
+This matters because it eliminates an important source of mistakes: the translation from human-readable and peer-reviewed descriptions of models and methods into computer-readable code.

+However, many features that I have planned for the language are still missing: built-in collection types (lists/arrays, sets, ...) interfaces to databases and external datasets, support for workflow.

+For a first contact with Leibniz, I suggest studying the examples under `leibniz-library`, and reading `leibniz-library/quick-guide.md`.
 Readers interested in the implementation should start by looking at the file `notes.md` for an overview of the code structure.

 I will announce any significant progress on my
 [Guaana project](https://www.guaana.com/projects/scientific-notations-for-the-digital-era).